TANSTAAFL!

 This is true and false.
 Compatibilists do deny that acausal free will exists, but they also deny that it’s the sort of free will we need and have.
 They believe in free will, but not Free Will.
 When they make this clear, they’re accused of equivocating, of lying about what free will is, but the issue is deeper than definitions.

 While compatibilists and incompatibilists disagree about the meaning of “free will”, this isn’t a purely semantic argument.
-It’s not just about which sort of freedom is meant, but which matters; which one we ought to mean.
+It’s not just about which sort of freedom is meant, but which matters: which one we ought to mean.

 Therefore, compatibilism isn’t distinguished by its definition of free will, but by its endorsement of this sort of free will as ethically sufficient.
 All three stances agree that freedom from duress exists, but compatibilists are the only ones saying it is worthy of fulfilling the ethical role of free will.